padman873/Course_7_Salifort_Motors_capstone_project/README.md

 * `department`: Employee's department.
 * `salary`: Salary level (low, medium, high).
 * `left`: Target variable indicating whether the employee left (1) or stayed (0).

-## 🎯 Project Goals

-1. Perform comprehensive Exploratory Data Analysis (EDA) to uncover patterns and relationships related to employee turnover.
-2. Identify the key factors that significantly influence an employee's decision to leave the company.
-3. Develop a baseline predictive model (Logistic Regression) to classify employees as likely to leave or stay.
-4. Evaluate the model's performance, paying close attention to its ability to predict the minority class (employees who leave).
-5. Propose actionable, data-driven recommendations for the HR department to improve employee retention.

 ## 🛠️ Methodology & Workflow